Monette (slave): Enslaved to John Askin

 Monette lived with Askin at L'Arbre Croche, a key Odawa village in Michigan.
 Located overlooking Lake Michigan, it was about 20 mile east of Fort Michilimackinac where her husband operated his fur trading business.
 Askin's purchase of Monette helped him develop relationships with Native Americans who knew her.
 It was common for traders to have children with Native American women to develop connections with their tribes.
-According to Milo M. Quaife, "known facts concerning Askin’s character during his long career are such as to give assurance that his treatment of her [Monette] was both honorable and kind, judged by the standards of his time and environment."
+According to Milo M. Quaife, "known facts concerning Askin's character during his long career are such as to give assurance that his treatment of her [Monette] was both honorable and kind, judged by the standards of his time and environment."

-Askin owned eight enslaved people.
+Askin enslaved eight people.
 Generally, fur traders used enslaved people to handle furs, grow food, cook, and clean.
 They also took Native American enslaved women as partners and companions.

 Monette was manumitted on September 9, 1766, at Detroit.
 Askin moved to Detroit by 1781.

 Children

-As an enslaved woman, she was subject to serial rape, which resulted in the births of two daughters and a son.
+As an enslaved woman, Monette was subject to serial rape, which resulted in the births of two daughters and a son.
 John Askin, Jr. was born at L'Arbre Croche in early 1762, Charlotte was born in late 1762, and Madeline was born in 1764.
 Monette's children were treated well by Askin, grew up free, and were educated.
-They all entered into honorable marriages.
+They all entered into marriages.
 Monette's children had nine half-siblings through Askin's marriage in 1772 to Marie Archange Barthe.
 She was the daughter of Charles Barthe, a successful merchant.

 John Askin Jr.

 Around 1772, John Askin Jr. was sent to be educated by his trading associates.
 His care and education were overseen by Robert Ellices of Phyn and Ellice, who enrolled him in a school in Schenectady, New York.
 He was an apprentice in the trading business in New York and Montreal.
-John Jr. was schooled in Montreal by 1778, when Askin asked for his son to be returned to begin to work for him.
+John Jr. was schooled in Montreal by 1778 when Askin asked for his son to be returned to begin to work for him.
 His education, apprenticeships, Native American heritage, and ability to speak Native American languages made him a valuable trader.
-In 1801, John Jr. became a collector of customs in Amherstburg, Upper Canada, and six years later he worked at St. Joseph Island, for the Indian Department.
+In 1801, John Jr. became a collector of customs in Amherstburg, Upper Canada, and six years later, he worked at St. Joseph Island, for the Indian Department.

 Catherine Askin Robertson Hamilton

 Catherine, nicknamed Kitty, was educated at a convent of Congrégation de Notre Dame in Montreal.
-She married Captain William Robertson, who operated on of Askin's boats, and was married a second time to Robert Hamilton, founder of Queenston.
+She married Captain Samuel Robertson, who operated one of Askin's boats, and was married a second time to Robert Hamilton, founder of Queenston.
 The Hamiltons lived in a mansion in Queenston and sent their children to school in Scotland.
 Catherine died of consumption in December 1796.